Swiss authorised representatives for medical device manufacturers (CH-REP)

 The appointment of the Swiss Authorised Representative does not happen overnight.
 Even once the manufacturer has identified the most convenient entity in Switzerland, the designation process entails, at a minimum:

-- Implementing the Swiss Authorised Representative’s particulars on the device labelling, if and when required.
+• Implementing the Swiss Authorised Representative’s particulars on the device labelling or on accompanying documents, as required.

 How can Decomplix help?

-Decomplix offers Swiss Authorised Representative services under both the MedDO and the IvDO, since May 2021, is duly registered with Swissmedic, and already represents numerous foreign manufacturers of different sizes all over the world.
+Decomplix offers Swiss Authorised Representative services since May 2021, is duly registered with Swissmedic, and already represents numerous foreign manufacturers of different sizes all over the world.

 Our services include instructions and checklists for your understanding of the applicable requirements.